 If you’ve traveled across time zones to a distant place, jet lag has probably put you in this situation: awake in the middle of the night, face buried in a pillow, sweating, body contorted onto every side of the bed, questioning not only what time it is, but your own sanity.
 Jet lag is just a reminder that we’re all human, operating outside the boundaries of our own physiology.

-As a pilot, I’ve encountered jet lag innumerable times.
+As an international airline pilot, I’ve encountered jet lag innumerable times.
 I have been forced to switch between 12 or more time zones repeatedly as many as 5 times in a week.
 The first thing I will tell you is: there is no way around jet lag.
-The second thing I will tell you is: you can get rid of your jet lag MUCH faster with a few simple tricks.
+The second thing I will tell you is: you can get rid of your jet lag much faster with a few simple tricks.

 You can thank Darwin and his theory of evolution for your harrowing headache and fatigue.
 Our bodies have adapted to regulate energy and concentration levels throughout our day to maximize our usefulness.
 The cycle they use is called the circadian rhythm.